myHandiQR myHandiQR

 • Include a link to the official website.

-• Don't change the meaning of the sentences about data protection or the business model.
+• Don't alter the meaning of statements about data protection or the business model.

 Press contact

-For an interview, product feedback, an editorial partnership or to request the full press kit, write in via the site's contact form.
+For an interview, product feedback, an editorial partnership, or to request the full press kit, get in touch via the contact form on the site.